This is the next installation in what is based on a true story.

 I uncovered resources such as the Ruth Ellis Center in Ann Arbor that provided shelter and services to gay kids who had nowhere else to go.

-I found Affirmations in Ferndale that, when he was ready, was a place to find emotional support and advocacy as he began his journey.
+I found an LGBTQ drop in center that, when he was ready, was a place to find emotional support and advocacy as he began his journey.
 And I would have gone with him too, if we got that far.

 I bought a steno notebook and with each resource I found, I jotted it down on its own page, complete with a phone number and a website and a contact who had kindly spent time on the phone with me who was awaiting his call to reach out.